Pacific-salmon-assess/SalmonLRP_WCVI_CK/README.md

 columns meanRec2, meanRec3, meanRec4, meanRec5, meanRec6 = mean proportion of ages in recruitment, provided from Step 4 above, by inlet (all CUs within an inlet are identical)

-column Sinit = initial spawner abundances, set to spawners at equilibrium generated from accessible watershed area model, by inlet, predicted values from IWAM.r with 2 significant digits.
+column Sinit = initial spawner abundances, set to spawners at equilibrium generated from accessible watershed area model, by inlet, predicted values from IWAM.r.

 The following columns are not used:  domCycle, cvER, coef1, covarInit, mu_logCovar1, sig_logCovar1, min_logCovar, max_logCovar, larkAlpha, larkBeta0, larkBeta1, larkBeta2, larkBeta3, larkSigma, medianRec, lowQRec, highQRec, meanDBE, sdDBE, medMA, meanForecast, sdForecast